Return the earliest MM/DD/YYYY date string given

 This is just a preview of the problem statement.

-This exercise includes 1 bonuses, 6 hint links, and automated tests.
+This exercise includes 1 bonus and 8 hint links.

 To solve this exercise, sign in to your Python Morsels account.